AndrewSRea/My_Learning_Port/JavaScript/Tools_and_Testing/Git_and_GitHub/GitHub_Hello_World/README.md

 ### Open a Pull Request for changes to the README

-Click the links in the table below to see a screenshot of the instructions given in the **Step** in action.
+Click the links in the table below to see a screenshot of the instructions given in the **Step** column in action.

 | Step | Links to Screenshots |
 | --- | --- |